Coastal and offshore rowing: Australia

 The sport of open water rowing is in the early stages in Australia.
 The American model of lightweight open water boats is generally being adopted.
 Most open water rowing is done for recreation, but competition will soon be established and the sport is expected to expand.

 Surf boat rowing is very popular in Australia and New Zealand, and to a lesser extent South Africa.
 The Australian form of the sport is often featured on sporting shows in the summer months.
 Surf boats are four-oared vessels with pointed bows and sterns.
 The boat is steered by a sweep who stands in the stern and uses an oar-like rudder to control the boat.
 During competition surf crews start on the beach and row through the surf to then proceed to a certain number of turning points (often referred to as the can).
 Crews then race back to the beach.
 As the boat nears the beach oars are raised and the boat is literally surfed to shore.
 Surf boat races are conducted on a weekly basis throughout the Australian summer.

 Europe

+France

+Coastal rowing in France is a well-established activity that takes advantage of the country's lengthy and varied coastline.
+The sport is particularly prevalent in several key regions known for their maritime heritage and conducive rowing conditions: